Joystream/joystream/node/README.md

 yarn workspace joystream-testing test
 ```

-To run the integration tests with a different chain, you can omit step running the local development chain and set the node URL using `NODE_URL` environment variable.
+To run the integration tests with a different chain, you can omit the step of running the local development chain and simply set the node URL using `NODE_URL` environment variable.

 ### Installing a release build